haitham-akram/movieApp/README.md

 ## About MovieApp 🍿🎬

 MovieApp is a web application built by php Laravel Framework.
-MovieApp is a website to explore and search movies and series.
+MovieApp is a website to explore and search movies and TV Shows.
 ### Stakeholders
 - guest